 To remedy this situation we suggest to define Martin-Löf type theory (and other dependent type theories) abstractly as the initial cwf (with extra structure).
 The category of cwfs and morphisms which preserve cwf-structure on the nose was defined by Dybjer \cite{dybjer:torino}.
 We suggest that the correctness of a definition or an implementation of dependent type theory means that it gives rise to an initial object in this category of cwfs (with extra structure).
 Here we shall construct the initial object in this category explicitly in the simplest possible way following closely the definition of the generalised algebraic theory of cwfs.
 Note however that the notion of a generalised algebraic theory is itself based on dependent type theory, that is, on cwf-structure.
 So just defining the initial cwf as the generalised algebraic theory of cwfs would be circular.
-Instead we construct the initial cwf explicitly by giving grammar and inference rules which follow closely the operators of the gat of cwfs.
-However, we must also make equality reasoning explicit.
-To decrease the number of rules, we present a "per-style" system rather than an ordinary one.
-We will mutually define four partial equivalence relations (pers): for the judgments of context equality $\Gamma = \Gamma'$, substitution equality $\Delta \vdash \gamma = \gamma' : \Gamma$, type equality $\Gamma \vdash A = A'$, and term equality $\Gamma \vdash a = a' : A$.
-The ordinary judgments will be defined as the reflexive instances, for example, $\Gamma \vdash a : A$ will be defined as $\Gamma \vdash a = a : A$.